Twitter interim CEO Dorsey buys more shares in show of faith

 CFO Anthony Noto and another director, Peter Fenton, disclosed share purchases in the company last week.

-Twitter also clinched a multiyear partnership on Monday with the National Football League to deliver video and other content to NFL fans on a daily basis.

-Reporting by Devika Krishna Kumar in Bengaluru and Saqib Ahmed in New York; Editing by Saumyadeb Chakrabarty
+Twitter clinched a multiyear partnership on Monday with the National Football League to deliver video and other content to NFL fans on a daily basis.
+(Reporting by Devika Krishna Kumar in Bengaluru; Editing by Saumyadeb Chakrabarty)